 And it’s how you pick yourself up from your losses that help you become who you were meant to be.
 So, it’s important to know that this is completely normal and an inevitable part of any trader’s career, in fact, it’s a REQUIRED part of your education as every great trader MUST learn how to deal with losses, and over time, how to minimize them.

-One of the things I strive to impart upon my millionaire Tim Sykes Millionaire Challenge Team is that if you can improve your constitution so that you can weather the hard times, you’ll ultimately become a stronger trader with greater career longevity.students in the
+One of the things I strive to impart upon my millionaire trading challenge students in the Tim Sykes Millionaire Challenge Team is that if you can improve your constitution so that you can weather the hard times, you’ll ultimately become a stronger trader with greater career longevity.

 All the same, getting through the hard times can be challenging.
 So, these tips can be useful in helping you survive the tough times so that you’ll hold on until things brighten up again, career-wise.